-- You must have a license issued by Flexera Software that permits use of the integration package.
+- You must have a license issued by Flexera that permits use of the integration package.
 This license authorizes all communications in both directions through the integration package. - To check, in the web interface navigate to the system menu ( v in the top right corner) and click FlexNet Manager Suite License.
-Check under the Subscription details for ServiceNow integration enabled: Yes. - You need a functional implementation of FlexNet Manager Suite.
-This documentation is for release 2017 R1.
+Check under the Subscription details for ServiceNow integration enabled: Yes.
+If this is not the case, please request the license from your Flexera representative. - You need a functional implementation of FlexNet Manager Suite.
+This documentation is for release 2017 R2.
 (The current integration package is supported from FlexNet Manager Suite 2015 R2 SP5, with hotfix applied.) - The FlexNet Manager Suite feature called ServiceNow Exporter must be installed.
 To check: - 1.
 On your batch server, navigate to the installation directory for FlexNet Manager Suite. - 2.
 Navigate down to the child directory DotNet\bin. - 3.
 Validate that there is a ServiceNowExport folder, with content.
 If so, the check is satisfactorily completed. - 4.
 If the folder is missing, you must re-reun the FlexNet Manager Suite installer, and ensure that the ServiceNow Exporter feature is selected for installation.
 You should also re-reun the configuration PowerShell script in order the create the required scheduled task.
 (For more information, see your copy of the Installation Guide PDF, available through the title page of your online help.)

 - You need to download the ServiceNow integration package (see Download Adapter Tools Archive). - You must have an operational ServiceNow instance.
-This release of the ServiceNow integration package supports the following versions of ServiceNow: - Geneva Patch 5 - Helsinki - Istanbul. - For data flows from ServiceNow to FlexNet Manager Suite: - You must have an operational inventory beacon that communicates with your central application server for FlexNet Manager Suite. - You need a MID server configured for your ServiceNow implementation.
+This release of the ServiceNow integration package supports the following versions of ServiceNow: - Geneva Patch 5 - Helsinki - Istanbul - Jakarta. - For data flows from ServiceNow to FlexNet Manager Suite: - You must have an operational inventory beacon that communicates with your central application server for FlexNet Manager Suite. - You need a MID server configured for your ServiceNow implementation.